eesmer/LastControl/README.md

 LastControl is a work around for health checking on linux machines. <br>
 **distributions that are compatible and tested as a server and clients:** <br>
-Debian, Ubuntu, Centos, RedHat, Oracle Linux
+Debian, Ubuntu, Centos, RedHat, Oracle Linux, Rocky Linux

 ## Features
 - Checks for updates